dhis2-chap/chap_model_template/README.md

 ```

 ### Training the model
 The file "train.py" contains the code to train a model.
 It reads in training data from a csv file to a Pandas data frame.
-It learns a linear regression from rainfall and mean_temperature (X) to disease_cases (Y).
-The trained model is stored to file using the joblib library:
+Then insert a code to train the model and store it to file using e.g. joblib:
 ```
 def train(csv_fn, model_fn):
     df = pd.read_csv(csv_fn)

-    #print all column names (without any being skipped)
-    features = ['rainfall', 'mean_temperature']
-    X = df[features] #What if we wanted last months disease cases - how to easily get lagged data Y = df['disease_cases']
-    model = LinearRegression()
-    model.fit(X, Y)
-    joblib.dump(model, model_fn)
-    print("Train - model coefficients: ", list(zip(features,model.coef_)))
+    # Here you train your model based on the data in df, and save it to model.bin
 ```
 ### Future climate data
 A minimalist future (predicted) climate data is provided in a file "futureClimateData.csv".
 This file contains climate data for what is considered to be future periods (weather forecasts).
 It naturally contains no disease data):